 As you can imagine, CBD edibles are a kind of product made to be consumed.
 They are foods and snacks that companies have infused with varying amounts of CBD to make them productive and potent.
 Some people may find that consuming a small CBD edible on an empty stomach might cause a bit of upset, but this usually isn’t the case.
 CBD edibles are one of the few CBD products that most people can safely consume any time of day — whether you’ve eaten already or not.
 And, again, this is because they’re food products themselves!

-Other CBD products, like oils and capsules, don’t have the luxury of coming with such sustenance.
+Other products, like CBD capsules and tinctures, don’t have the luxury of coming with such sustenance.
 Thus, it becomes a lot more crucial for you to consume those forms of CBD alongside some food, as it gives the cannabinoids the buffer they need.

 However, if you’ve never tried CBD before and you want to see how edibles do, we do suggest eating your edible after having a small snack.
 This way, you’re giving your body a chance to absorb the new substance just a little bit better.